Slesa/launchy/Launchy_QT/readme.txt

 Linux Issues:
 .
-Necessary installs: qt4-dev-tools, libgnome-desktop-dev, libgnomeui-dev,
+Necessary build packages: qt4-dev-tools, libgnome-desktop-dev
+.
+Necessary run packages: xdg-utils libqt4-gui libqt4-network
 .
 If you call XSetInputFocus (called from activateWindow) before the window is mapped, you get an X11 crash (when gtk_init has been called).
 Running ./Launchy -sync prevents it from always crashing but it still does crash.